Tim Kilroy

 3. Pain Uncovering Go beneath the surface symptom.
 "When you think about the gap between where you are and where you want to be, what's the thing that keeps you up at night?"

 4. Impact Exploration Connect pain to business outcomes.
-"If this doesn't get solved in the next six months, what does that cost you -- not just in revenue, but in terms of the business you're trying to build?"
+"If this doesn't get solved in the next six months, what does that cost you -- not just in revenue, but in terms of the company you're trying to build?"

 6. Next Step Setup Create forward momentum without being pushy.
 "Based on what you've shared, I have some thoughts on where to start.
 Would it make sense to put together a quick game plan and walk through it next week?"